Change Trackpad preferences on Mac

 Swipe between full-screen apps

-Select this option to swipe left from the right edge of the trackpad to show Notification Center.
+Swipe left from the right edge of the trackpad to show Notification Centre.